March, named after Mars (the god of warfare), was the start of the year in ancient calendars.

 Flamenco and bull-fighting are part of the everyday scene in some parts of Spain, yet will seem foreign in other parts of the country.
 In short, your experience of Spanish culture will vary depending on where you are in the country.

 Take Granada, for instance.
 Home to the sumptuous Alhambra Palace, this is one of the best places to explore Spain’s Moorish and Gypsy history.
-Similarly, Seville offers a rich blend of Almohad and Gothic architecture – an ideal city-break for curious solo travellers.
+Similarly, Seville offers a rich blend of Almohad and Gothic architecture – an ideal city-break for curious solo travelers.
 (Our trip to Spain visits both of these beautiful cities.)

 The biggest event of March, though, is Las Fallas in Valencia.
 Running from the 1st -19th March, this unique festival brings together art and political satire for a show like no other.
 It’s a cracking celebration of irony and wit.